emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

 Conclusion
 ---
 This post guides you through the preliminary steps of setting up SendBird in your own React Native app.
-I hope you found this article useful to kick off learning how to add real-time chat to any React Native app with speed and efficiency.
+I hope you found this article useful to kick off learning how to add real-time chat to your React Native app with speed and efficiency.

+Feel free reaching out to us should you have any questions regarding the examples and code snippets above.
+I will try to share with you the sample project behind it shortly.

-Finally, if you have a super robust SDK, you don't need to reinvent the wheel!
+On a final note, keep in mind that if you have a super robust SDK, you don't need to reinvent the wheel!